 Students may be excused for the death of immediate family only.
 It will be up to the Clerkship Director as to what “immediate” means, how much time will be given off, how much needs to be made up and when.

-Requests for time off for medical appointments should be approved by the Clerkship Director as soon as possible at least 30 days before start of the rotation.
-Appointments must be scheduled at a time that is least disruptive to patient care or education and will require proof of attendance.
+Requests for time off for medical appointments should be approved by the Clerkship Director as soon as possible or at least 30 days before the start of the rotation.
 When possible, students are encouraged to schedule medical appointments at times that do not conflict with educational or clinical obligations.
-Elective or preventative appointments should be scheduled before or after the M3 year.

 Step 2 CK/CS

-Students may not take time out of required M-4 rotations/JI to take Step II CK/CS.
+Students may not take time out of required M4 rotations/JIs to take Step II CK/CS.

 Students must submit a request in writing for permission to be absent from an elective at least 30 days prior to the beginning of the rotation.